Nikon D5200 vs Pentax K-70

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D5200 and the K-70 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-70 offers a wider field of view (100%) than the one in the D5200 (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the K-70 has a higher magnification (0.63x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D5200 and Pentax K-70 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-70 and the D5200 is in-body image stabilization (IBIS).
-The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the D5200 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the D5200 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Nikon D5200 and the Pentax K-70 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.